bogdan0083/github-code-viewer/README.md

 ## Thanks

-This all would not be possible without this awesome tools:
+This all would not be possible without awesome tools:

 - [React](https://reactjs.org/)
 - [Next.js](https://nextjs.org/)
 - [TailwindCSS](https://tailwindcss.com/)
 - [Playwright](https://playwright.dev/)

-Also big thanks to [Ivelum Team](https://ivelum.com/) for creating such an amazing.
+Also big thanks to [Ivelum Team](https://ivelum.com/) for creating such an amazing challenge for junior level programmers.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!